crs4/life_monitor/web-app.md

 list.
 Similarly to other registration types, you will now have the option to choose a name for the workflow.
 When you're done, click on "Register" to finish.
 If all went well, the new workflow should show up on your dashboard.

+### Changing the visibility of your workflow

+By default, after registering a workflow, its visibility will be private, i.e., only the submitting user will be able to see it.
+To make it publicly visible, click on the "edit" icon at the top right of the workflows table, then click on the "change" button that appears in the "Visibility" column: you will be asked to confirm your choice, then the workflow will become public.